 Quasar Men's Laptop Backpack

-Product Details
+Product details

-Web ID: 179987105’8”-155lbs fairly fit Love the
+5’8”-155lbs fairly fit Love the

-[This review was collected as part of a promotion.]
 5’8”-155lbs fairly fit Love the pockets, love the usability of the pockets.
 Straps fit great and are padded properly.
 First time using a bungee system and I don’t like it.
 Lost two items.
 A hat and long sleeved shirt.
 First time I accepted as not knowing how to use a bungee system.
 Second time I watched videos and made sure it was cinched.
 It still fell out somewhere on the hike.
 I would rather have had a large dump pocket there.
 Lesson learned.
 Other than that, this is a great size for all day hiking or walking

 Customer review from Osprey